 The Success Secret of the 5 Greatest Leaders of All-Time

 Famed management theorist Peter Drucker wrote over twenty years ago, “We have a dearth of leadership.”
-This is even more true today but not for the greatest leaders of all-time.
+This is even more true today.
+In contrast, it isn’t so for the greatest leaders of all-time.

 Misconceptions about “Real” Leadership

 The job or position title doesn’t make you a leader.
 Few managers or politicians understand that.
-They may have the power but they don’t have the respect.
+They may have the power but they don’t have the trust.
 Most leadership gurus define leadership as ‘influence’.
 I don’t agree.
-I believe leadership has to be a positive influence.
-The leader title has to be earned.
-The likes of Kim Jong-un, Adolph Hitler, Joseph Stalin, Andrew Jackson, and Mao Zedong are not leaders.
+I believe leadership has to be positive influence.
+People give you the title of leader not the job.
+The likes of Kim Jong-un, Hitler, Stalin, Andrew Jackson, and Mao are not leaders.
 They are mass murderers or tyrants.
-This non-leadership also applies to the business people who either rule their companies or teams like dictators or use the company as a playground for their ego or for personal profit.
-Some that come to mind are Lampert of Sears, Raines at Gamestop, Jeffries formerly of Abercombie and Fitch, and Menard of Menards.
-For these people, there is a night and day comparison to the greatest leaders of all-time.
+This non-leadership also applies to the business people who rule their companies or teams like dictators.
+Or, use the company as a playground for their ego or for personal profit.
+Leaders like this include: Lampert of Sears, Raines at Gamestop, Jeffries formerly of Abercombie and Fitch, and Menard of Menards.
+What a contrast they are to the greatest leaders defined below.

 The 5 Greatest Leaders

-Yet, his most enduring quality was his perseverance through difficulties that prepared him for his future role.
+Yet, his most enduring quality was his perseverance.
+He had many personal difficulties that prepared him for his future role.
 At one time he said, “You cannot fail unless you quit.”
-He lost eight political elections, failed in two businesses and suffered a personal nervous breakdown, becoming bedridden for six months.
+He lost eight political elections, and failed in two businesses.
+Lincoln also suffered a personal nervous breakdown.
+He became bedridden for six months.
 This led him to say, “I am now the most miserable man living.
 If what I feel were equally distributed to the whole human family, there would not be one cheerful face on the earth.”

 As the 16th US President, he served his nation in some of its darkest hours during the Civil War.
 He helped preserve the nation, and abolish slavery.
 In addition, he helped strengthen the federal government.
 This positioned the US for a world impact years later.

 Mr. Gandhi was born and raised in the Hindu merchant caste system.
 He was an ordinary boy but one with determination to do well.
 He was trained in law in London and experienced racism in South Africa as he began to practice civil disobedience as an expatriate lawyer.
 Returning to India he became an activist, organizing peasants, farmers and laborers to gain social justice.
 He gained leadership of the Indian National Congress which led to nationwide campaigns for self-rule.
-Thirteen different times he was arrested and put in jail.
+Thirteen different times the government arrested him.
 Gandhi said this about his struggles, “Strength does not come from physical capacity.
 It comes from an indomitable will.”

 Mother Teresa was born in Albania and became a Roman Catholic nun.
 She served in Ireland and then moved to India.
-She became disturbed by the perpetual poverty that she saw every day.
-She tirelessly served the dying and poor by living among them and giving each person comfort.
+The perpetual poverty disturbed her.
+So, she tirelessly served the dying and poor by living among them and giving each person comfort.
 Her relentless compassion touched the hearts of people worldwide.
 She founded the Missionaries of Charity.
-It eventually grew to 4500 sisters in 133 countries.
-Few people have been respected or admired like her, for her devotion to those others often forgotten about or shunned.
-Mother Teresa said, “I have found the paradox–that if you love until it hurts, there can be no more hurt, only more love.”
+Thus, it eventually grew to 4500 sisters in 133 countries.
+Her single devotion was to the poor or dying.
+As a result, people worldwide respected and admired her for this.
+Therefore, Mother Teresa said, “I have found the paradox–that if you love until it hurts, there can be no more hurt, only more love.”

 Jesus of Nazareth

-Jesus had no formal degree or credentials and didn’t lead a multi-national company.
+Jesus had no formal degree.
+He didn’t lead a multi-national company.
 His ministry lasted only 3 ½ years.
-In that time he helped the poor, sick and ordinary people all the time by healing and with miracles that no one could explain.
-With authenticity, he declared, ” As the Father has loved me, so have I loved you.”
+In that time he helped the poor, sick and ordinary people all the time.
+He did things-miracles-that no one could explain.
+He declared, ” As the Father has loved me, so have I loved you.”
 He spoke of God’s mercy and forgiveness.
-This all stunned and challenged the status quo of the religious and political leaders of his day.
+Therefore, this stunned and challenged the status quo of the religious leaders of his day.
 He called them hypocrites.
-This also scared them, and eventually he was wrongly put to death on a cross for being a heretic, which he himself predicted would happen.
+As a result, they crucified him on a cross for being a heretic.
+He predicted this would happen.

 He organized a core group of twelve mostly uneducated disciples.
-After his death, his disciples shared that he rose from the dead, and they began the Christian faith.
-Although people that believed him were persecuted for centuries; he now has 2 ½ billion followers which form the largest religion in the world.
+After his death, his disciples shared that he rose from the dead.
+They began the Christian faith.
+For centuries his followers have been persecuted.
+However, today he now has 2 ½ billion followers which form the largest religion in the world.
 As one of the greatest leaders ever, people around the world admire Jesus.
-He is known as a holy man or prophet by many who know about him.
+He is known as a holy man, prophet or son of God.
 His book, The Bible, is an all-time best selling book ever.

 The Success Secret of the Greatest Leaders

-The five greatest leaders, it was seldom or never about personal gain, power, pride or their pocketbook.
-Their “success secret” is they took the path of servant leadership.
-Their cause mattered more than their own lives.
-If we could only startle the leaders of our day to emulate their life’s examples!
-They would realize that leadership greatness is not about gaining–it’s about giving.
-What a difference it would make!
+Seldom, did these five greatest leaders seek personal gain, power, money.
+Above all, their “success secret” is the path of servant leadership.
+Certainly, their cause mattered more than their own lives.
+If only the leaders of our day would copy their life’s examples.
+And, realize that leadership greatness is not about gaining–it’s about giving.

 For accelerated individual online leadership training, go here: RCI Online Leadership Training.